 – Sir John Templeton

 Now that we have agreed that the stock market will reward its patient shareholders, investing when the market is at an all-time high is still not easy.
 Chances of making investment mistakes in 2017 are greater than making one in 2009 for example.
-This is mainly because we have been riding a 8 years long bull market.
-In fact, I could have given 100K to my 11 year old son in 2009 and he would have made money.
-I’m not too sure I would trust him to make investment decision in 2017.
+This is mainly because we have been riding a 8 years-long bull market.
+In fact, I could have given 100K to my 11-year-old son in 2009 and he would have made money.
+I’m not too sure I would trust him to make an investment decision in 2017.

 The thing with a strong bull market is that it hides many bad companies.
-It like the ocean high tide; everything, good or bad, is being lift up to the top.
-Now, you have money to invest and you surely don’t want to pick-up someone else’s garbage.
+It like the ocean high tide; everything, good or bad, is being lifted up to the top.
+Now, you have money to invest and you surely don’t want to pick up someone else’s garbage.